aryxs3m/minecraft_portal/README.md

 > Warning!
 This project relies on AuthMe MySQL tables (AuthMe default configuration) for authentication.
 > You NEED AuthMe for this project to work, there are no migrations for these tables in this project.

+> Warning!
+If you want to use the SkinRestorer skin changer, you need to configure SkinRestorer first - the
+> plugin creates the necessary tables itself!

 - clone repository
 - `composer install`
 - `chmod +x storage`